jayanth-neu/INFO6150-Final-Project-Ecommerce/README.md

-#### The main object behind this projet was to build an Ecommerce website that handles both sides client and admin using the next technologies :
+#### The main object behind this project was to build an Ecommerce website that handles both sides client and admin using the next technologies :

  1. HTML
  2. CSS